raohmaru/CFC/o8g/Documents/CFC-Rules.md

 The player that is taking his turn is called the *active player*.

 ### Parts of the turn
 Each turn is composed of a set of different parts or *phases*.
-Whenever you enter a new phase, any ● abilities that happen during that phase are triggered and its effects apply.
+Whenever you enter a new phase, any <span class="ab ab-auto">●</span> abilities that happen during that phase are triggered and its effects apply.

 1. Activate phase
 2. Draw phase